Skip to main content

 }

-By passing bit-string in the another form (builder instead of slice) we substantially decrease computation cost by very slight change in code.
+By passing the bit-string in another form (a builder instead of a slice), we substantially decrease computation cost with a very small code change.

 Inline and inline_refs